-School staff has basic knowledge of emergency response and P.E. teachers are trained in CPR.
+School staff have basic knowledge of emergency response and P.E. teachers are trained in CPR.
 Parents are welcome to review the crisis response manual available at each school.
 The District takes emergency management and response very seriously.
 We know that we are responsible for students when they are at our schools.
 Training and drills are all part of the ongoing process for staff to be prepared for an emergency.

 Local Law Enforcement Coordination

-The District has a very close relationship with local and regional emergency management providers including EMS, Fire, and Police.
+The District has a very close relationship with local and regional emergency management providers, including EMS, Fire, and Police.
 We jointly plan and participate in emergency response.
 Local law enforcement are members of the staff at our three comprehensive high schools and act as a liaison between the police and the school.
 They are part of the District’s crisis response teams and are always available to offer procedural advice and assistance.
 Law enforcement personnel also participate in the various drills held throughout the district.

 Farmington Public Schools takes emergency readiness very seriously.
-The protocols that have been implemented are meant to prepare staff to assess the incident and respond to an emergency situation in a timely manner with support of local emergency response personnel.
+The protocols that have been implemented are meant to prepare staff to assess the incident and respond to an emergency situation in a timely manner with the support of local emergency response personnel.